The Minutes Controversy 1770-1777

 Historical Setting

 Whitefield died in 1770, the same year John Wesley published statements in the annual Conference Minutes regarding the relationship between faith, good works, and justification that Calvinists took as espousing justification by works.
 John Wesley’s central point is expressed in the following quote, “Every believer, till he comes to glory, works for, as well as from life.”
 To see what he meant by this statement, read the tract listed below: The 1770 Conference Minutes.
-A pamphlet war between the Arminians and Calvinists ensued for several years that involved a number of people on both sides.
-The controversy led John Wesley to begin publishing the Arminian Magazine in 1778 to counter Calvinism.
-In 1785, he published the sermon On Working Out Our Own Salvation as his settled statement on the role of works in salvation.
+A pamphlet war between the Arminians and Calvinists that lasted for several years and involved a number of people on both sides.
+The Controversy motivated John Wesley to begin publishing the Arminian Magazine in 1778 to counter Calvinism.
+In 1785, he published the sermon On Working Out Our Own Salvation as his settled opinion on the role of works in salvation.

 Secondary Resources